ShaunCurtis/Blazr.ModalDialog/readme.md

 ### IModalOptions

 `IModalOptions` defines three ways to pass data to the dialog.
-A modal dialog implementation can use a generic `ModalOptions` or define a specific `IModalOptions`.
+A modal dialog implementation can use the generic `ModalOptions` or define a specific `IModalOptions`.

 ```csharp
 public interface IModalOptions